JulianKemmerer/PipelineC/docs/pypeline_guide.md

 reassociation and pure fanout-only cloning are excluded.

 Selection uses dependency-path estimates and cached timing, with **no extra candidate synthesis jobs**.
-Reports identify heuristics and legacy total-delay proxies separately from combinational timing components.
 Search work is bounded;
 there is no global-optimum or post-route-speed guarantee.
 Native calls still forward to the original. `AUTO_COMB_DELAY_OPT(AUTO_COMB_AREA_OPT(f))` applies inside out; the wrappers do not cancel.
 Repeating either same wrapper is idempotent.